Jury selection begins as Alex Murdaugh stands trial for murder of wife, son - NewsBreak

 Jury selection begins as Alex Murdaugh stands trial for murder of wife, son

 There will be no live video feed from day one of the Alex Murdaugh murder trial.
+Listen to audio of the jury selection process above.
 News 2 will provide updates as information becomes available.
 Follow reporter Riley Benson @realrileybenson on Twitter for live updates from the courtroom and tune in to News 2 at 4:00 p.m., 5:00 p.m., and 6:00 p.m. for full coverage.
 Scroll down for live blog.

 COLLETON COUNTY, S.C.
 (WCBD) – Disgraced former attorney Alex Murdaugh will stand trial for the brutal June 7, 2021 murders of his wife Margaret and youngest son Paul at their Colleton County property.